NewWwest/masters-project/src/5_train_dl/README.md

 ## Scripts

 The scripts were the first iteration of the deep learning experiment.
-Each stage (as depicked below) can be examined in more detail and experimented on
+Each stage (as depicked below) can be examined in more detail and experimented on.
+Partially outdated compared to CrossVal notebook.

 ### Fine-Tune
 The fine-tuning step involves training the transformed to produce the best possible mebedding of the provided samples for the specific task.
 To do that we train a model build from the GraphCodeBERT transformer with a linear layer attached to it.
 The model is train for cross entropy loss and after trainng the linear layer is discarded.